john2zy/IMU-Position-Tracking/README.md

+# README.html is better
+This is terrible.
+You can read the html version instead.

 # IMU Position Tracking
 3D position tracking based on data from 9 degree of freedom IMU (Accelerometer, Gyroscope and Magnetometer).
 This currently \omegaorks but \omegaith significant accumulated errors from double integration of acceleration.